Anxiety in Relationships: Communication and Connection in Counseling in Twin Cities, MN

 - Assumptions that replace direct communication

 These patterns can leave both partners feeling unheard and misunderstood.
 One partner may feel anxious about connection, while the other feels overwhelmed by the pressure to “fix” the anxiety.
-Therapy identifies these loops and interrupts them.
+Therapy identifies these loops, helping each person recognize their role and respond in ways that shift the pattern rather than perpetuate it.

 To facilitate reconnection, couples' anxiety therapy aims to interrupt and address these unhelpful cycles.
 Counseling offers a structured environment to slow these interactions down and explore what’s happening beneath the surface.